Anthropology & Evolutionary Biology

 Phylogenetic Relations of Thorny-headed Worms and "Rotifers"

 Besides evolutionary analyses of diverse genes and gene copies, we investigate the phylogenetic relations of thorny-headed worms (Acanthocephala) and their "rotiferan" relatives.
 Juvenile acanthocephalans mature in the body cavities of insects, myriapods and crustaceans (intermediate host), while adult worms live and reproduce in the intestinal tract of vertebrates including primates (definitive host).
 Based on molecular data we found evidence that the acanthocephalan endoparasitism evolved from free-living ancestors via an epizoic stage (see below figure).
-This conclusion gained support from recent large scale phylogenomic analyses on data including all higher-ranked syndermatan subgroups (see publications: Wey-Fabrizius et al. 2014).
+This conclusion gained support from recent large scale phylogenomic analyses on data including all relevant subgroups (Syndermata in the below figure; see Wey-Fabrizius et al. 2014).
 Accordingly, acanthocephalans and their relatives can serve as a model for the evolution of endoparasitism.

-In a another study we mapped presence/absence data on lateral and apical sensory organs on a tree topology inferred from mtDNA data (see below figure).
-Our data suggest that paired lateral sensory organs evolved once in the acanthocephalan stem lineage.
-Apical sensory organs probably evolved in the stem lineage of so-called Archiacanthocephala.
-Some archiacanthocephalans maintained paired apical sensory organs while these paired structures fused in others.
-Importantly, lateral sensory organs secondarily got lost in some palaeacanthocephalans.
+In a another study we mapped presence/absence data on lateral and apical sensory organs on a tree topology inferred from mtDNA data (see Weber et al. 2013).
+Our data suggest that paired lateral sensory organs evolved once in the acanthocephalan stem lineage while two apical sensory organs first emerged and then fused to an unpaired structure inside Archiacanthocephala.
+However, also reduction of lateral sensory organs occured, namely in palaeacanthocephalans.
 Thus, acanthocephalan sensory organs represent another example for the enormous plasticity in the evolution of endoparasites.